Greenland’s Gateway: An Exploration of Kangerlussuaq

 The weather gods don’t always deliver clear summer skies here, but when we landed at Kangerlussuaq, Greenland’s gateway, we were greeted with cloudless skies and air so clean and crisp I gulped with glee.
 And yes — there was green.

-The chartered plane was flying passengers to Silversea’s Silver Wind, our home for the next week for a cruise along Greenland’s west coast.
+The chartered plane was flying guests to Silversea’s Silver Wind, our home for the next week for a cruise along Greenland’s west coast.
 Our journey would stay mostly north of the Arctic Circle, the latitude that unofficially defines Earth’s polar regions.
 North of this point, the sun doesn’t set during the summer solstice; at winter solstice, the sun doesn’t rise.

 Many of us aboard the flight weren’t quite sure what we’d find.
 A blinding snowstorm?
 Life beyond all that ice?
 Residents who wouldn’t live anywhere else?